reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0099} RE0099

-This error indicates that you are attempting to use a value that is not a `{!reach} Bool` in a condition, while using strict mode.
+This error indicates that you are attempting to use a value that is not a `{!rsh} Bool` in a condition, while using strict mode.

-For example, the code below erroneously uses a number as the condition to `{!reach} if`:
+For example, the code below erroneously uses a number as the condition to `{!rsh} if`:

 ```reach
 const y = declassify(interact.getInt());